geoportti/geospatial-challenge-camp/source/tabs/researchers.rst

     .. grid-item-card:: :fas:`globe` Diverse backgrounds

-        Students with diverse backgrounds are encouraged to apply (e.g. geography, IT, design, engineering, environmental sciences, social sciences, communications, etc) and also scientists and students specializing on the theme of the challenge **Health and Wellbeing**
+        Students with diverse backgrounds are encouraged to apply (e.g. geography, IT, design, engineering, environmental sciences, social sciences, communications, etc) and also scientists and students specializing on the theme of the challenge **Health and Wellbeing**.

     .. grid-item-card:: :fas:`person` Places available

-        Maximum **30 Researchers and Students** will be accepted to the Challenge Camp**
+        Maximum **30 Researchers and Students** will be accepted to the Challenge Camp**.

 Learning objectives